oVirt/ovirt-site/source/feature/upgrademanager.html.md

 The same behavior is applied during the upgrade sequence: All packages listed in 'PackageNamesForCheckUpdate' and 'UserPackageNamesForCheckUpdate' will be upgraded.

+##### When packages are checked for updates ?

+The interval for updates checking is determined by the configuration value 'HostPackagesUpdateTimeInHours', which is specified in hours.

 #### Allow the user to upgrade a specific host automatically

 *   If an update is available: